Week 21

 The Renaissance in Spain: Ferdinand and Isabella

-The tomb above is the tomb sculpted for the burial of the beloved son of Ferdinand and Isabella.
-Juan, Prince of Asturias, the future of the united nation of Spain, had died in 1997.
+The photo above is of the tomb of Juan, Prince of Asturias, the beloved son of Ferdinand and Isabella.
+The prince, the future ruler of the united nation of Spain, had died in 1497.
 And here in this monastery, Domenico Fancelli from Florence, carved this magnificent tomb using all the knowledge and skill that had been accumulated in Renaissance Florence.
 Later he also created the great tombs for Ferdinand and Isabella in Granada.

 RECOMMENDED READING: